 Set the runtime system options and garbage collection parameters.
 (If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
 This variable must be a sequence of parameter specifications.
 A parameter specification is an option letter followed by an = sign, a decimal number (or an hexadecimal number prefixed by Ox), and an optional multiplier.
-There are nine options, six of which correspond to the fields of the control record documented in section 21.10.
+The options are documented below; the last six correspond to the fields of the control record documented in section 21.11.